LucasGoncSilva/mosheh/documentation/docs/mosheh/codebase.py.md

 3. The `_mark_methods` function adds parent annotations to methods inside class definitions to establish context.

-4. The extracted data is processed using the `handle_def_nodes` function and added to the nested dictionary structure using utilities like `add_to_dict`.
+4. The extracted data is processed using the `handle_std_nodes` function and added to the nested dictionary structure using utilities like `add_to_dict`.

 5. The result is a comprehensive dictionary (`CodebaseDict`) containing all collected